 - Wheel Bearings: Hear a noise when changing lanes?
 Chances are it’s your wheel bearings.
 Damaged bearings will louden as speed increases and they are put under strain, such as while changing lanes.

-- CV Joints: These components provide axle flexibility while the wheel and suspension move.
+- CV Joints: These components provide axle flexibility while the wheels and suspension move.
 Damage to the CV joints will likely be accompanied by popping or clicking.

 - Struts: Malfunctioning struts will reduce the ability of your vehicle to absorb shock and bumps.
 The extra pressure will be transmitted to the tires, and eventually, result in excessive noise.